 How blackjack actually works

 The goal is to beat the dealer's hand without going over 21.
-You're not playing the other players at the table; only the dealer.
-Every card has a value: number cards count as printed, face cards (Jack, Queen, King) count as 10, and the Ace counts as either 1 or 11 — whichever is better for you.
+You're not playing the other players at the table — only the dealer.
+Every card has a value: number cards count as printed, face cards (Jack, Queen, King) count as 10, and the Ace counts as either 1 or 11 — whichever is better for you in the moment.

 You'll be dealt two cards face up.
-The dealer takes one face up and one face down.
+The dealer takes one face up and one face down (the "hole card").
 Now you decide: hit, stand, double, or split.
-The dealer always plays last and follows fixed rules — typically standing on any 17, hitting any 16 or below.
+The dealer always plays last and follows fixed rules — typically standing on any 17 or higher, hitting any 16 or below.
+The dealer cannot deviate from those rules.
+They have no choice.
+This is critical to understanding why basic strategy works: you have decisions to make, but the dealer is essentially a machine.
+The strategy charts in this guide tell you the optimal decision against that machine.

 The four actions, explained